For Swiss Companies

 No fiscal representative required

 Providers charging Swiss sellers €1,000–€3,000/year for "fiscal representation" are selling a service Germany doesn't require.
-See our detailed breakdown.
+See our fiscal representation guide.

 Finanzamt Konstanz: the office for Swiss companies